-Many people celebrate the loss of weight but are disappointed by the excess, deflated skin afterwards.
-Some have done it through diet, excercise, or bariatric surgery.
+Many people celebrate the loss of weight but are disappointed by the excess, deflated skin afterward.
+Some have done it through diet, exercise, or bariatric surgery.
 Others have a normal weight but have seen the effects of pregnancy and in particular, multiple births or twins.
-In her Portland, OR area practice, Dr. Elisa Burgess is pleased to offer tummy tuck procedures to patients who want a firmer, flatter abdomen.
+In her Portland, OR area practice, Dr. Elisa Burgess is pleased to offer tummy tuck procedures, or abdominoplasty, to patients who want a firmer, flatter abdomen.

 - To remove excess skin and fat that has not responded favorably to diet and exercise